Flashes / Floaters

 Flashes and or floaters are mainly harmless, however some indicate a serious problem with your eyesight.
 We can examine your eyes locally and thoroughly with the aid of a modern Optos retinal camera.

-We have the only Optos camera in North East Essex.
+We have the only Optos camera in North East Essex available in the high street.
 Eye drops are rarely needed, the flash from the camera is similar to a flash from a normal domestic camera.
 Depending on the results you may still need to have eye drops for further checks.

 The alternative is to be examined at the Eye Hospital in Colchester, where eye drops will definitely be used.

-The examination will probably covered by the NHS; please ask for details.
+The examination will be covered by the NHS, please ask for details.

 Flashes and Floaters in your eyesight are usually caused by the vitreous changing in shape.
 This is a normal aging process, however this change in shape may cause traction on your retina, which in turn may cause the retina to tear.